leegaughanbrown/docs/src/pages/en/plugin-settings.md

 ### OxyProps Normalize (active by default)

-In addition to global settings, you can activate OxyProps the Normalize stylesheet.
+In addition to global settings, you can activate OxyProps with the Normalize stylesheet.

 Normalize is an opinionated stylesheet that uses the framework styles for all HTML elements, and is adaptive to light and dark modes.